Matrix questions in survey data collection feature a group of multiple-choice questions presented...

 Try:

 “How has your general spending changed from 2023 to 2024?"
-You can then include a follow-up question about the impact of inflation on their spending.
+Separately, you can then ask about the impact of inflation on their spending.

 Instead of: